What is the Maximum Delay in Periods if not Pregnant?

 A few medications may also cause your periods to arrive later than usual.
 The menstrual period is regulated by birth control tablets, for example, but they can occasionally result in irregular or absent periods, particularly during the initial weeks of treatment or if a dose is missed.

-The period delay can also result from other medications, including anti-psychotics medication for depression, and radiation therapy.
+The period delay can also result from other medications, including anti-psychotic medication for depression, and radiation therapy.
 See if there’s a relationship between a recent shift in your period’s duration and the medication you’re taking.
 Discuss this with your healthcare provider.

 It might be beneficial for you to better manage your health if you are aware of the adverse effects of the medications you take and how they might affect your periods.